 Today he is a household name all over the world.
 He remains one of the most oft-cited academics, and his fame continues undiminished.
 In China in particular his popularity continues to grow.
 His book ‘The Interpretation of Dreams’, written 120 years ago, is more relevant than ever.
-In summer 2020, the Freud Museum in Vienna will be reopened and the streaming giant Netflix will release an Austrian series on March 23, 2020, which will flicker across the screen in 148 million homes and in over 30 languages: ‘Freud’ is a portrait of a developing young man, who was no stranger to controversy with his passionate belief in his theories.
+In summer 2020, the Freud Museum in Vienna was reopened and the streaming giant Netflix released an Austrian series on March 23, 2020, which has been flickering across the screen in 148 million homes and in over 30 languages: ‘Freud’ is a portrait of a developing young man, who was no stranger to controversy with his passionate belief in his theories.

 „He was a genius“

 Freud had little success with his fish.
 So in 1885, after a period of study in Paris, he began to focus on psychopathology and, step by step, started laying bare the structures of human soul.
 A bold undertaking.
 Desire and aggression; the repression of drives and neuroses.
 Who wants to hear that we are not master in our own house, that the unconscious has us on a merry-go-round, and that what we see in other people is just the tip of the iceberg?
 Freud opened up chasms that changed everything: art, science, society – our picture of the human being.